Dragline excavator: Types

-A dragline bucket system consists of a large bucket which is suspended from a boom (a large truss-like structure) with wire ropes.
+A dragline bucket system consists of a large bucket which is suspended from a large truss-like boom (or mast) with wire ropes.
 The bucket is maneuvered by means of a number of ropes and chains.
 The hoist rope, powered by large diesel or electric motors, supports the bucket and hoist-coupler assembly from the boom.
 The dragrope is used to draw the bucket assembly horizontally.
 By skillful maneuver of the hoist and the dragropes the bucket is controlled for various operations.
 A schematic of a large dragline bucket system is shown below.